HelixEducation/intg-getting-started/application-integration/python/README.md

 ```

 ## Usage
+The following commands are run from the terminal after you change path to the appropriate directory.
+For Windows users, substitute a '\' for the '/' on *nix.
 ### Submitting a sample to the queue
 For publishing a sample message to the SQS queue, this script reads the payload
 from the specified file.
+The specified file can live anywhere, and should contain a JSON string as it's
+only content.
 ```
-./submit-application.py {application.json}
+./publish-application.py {application.json}
 ```

 ### Purging the queue